-This year marks the 25th annual, inter-nunnery debate called the Jang Gonchoe.
-In the fall, hundreds of nuns from about 8 nunneries in India and Nepal will gather for four weeks to practice intensive Tibetan Buddhist debate.
+2019 marked the 25th annual inter-nunnery debate called the Jang Gonchoe.
+Over 400 nuns from 9 nunneries in India and Nepal gathered for four weeks to practice intensive Tibetan Buddhist debate.

 The Importance of Monastic Debate